What is pregabalin (Lyrica)?

 To treat certain types of epilepsy (partial onset seizures) in patients 2 years and older.
 To help control some types of pain (such as diabetic neuropathy, shingles, postherpetic neuralgia, fibromyalgia).
 To treat certain types of seizures (partial onset seizures) in patients 1 year and older who have epilepsy and have had no more than 2 partial onset seizures each month during 4 straight months prior to taking this medicine.

 How does it work?
 When is it to be taken?

 – Fibromyalgia pain, tension headaches, and general anxiety disorder.
-Pregabalin is also commonly used for other types of nerve pain (neuropathic pain) such as diabetic peripheral neuropathy or similar nerve pain following injury
+It is also commonly used for other types of nerve pain (neuropathic pain) such as diabetic peripheral neuropathy or similar nerve pain following injury